Nickel sulfide: Structure

+Nickel(II) sulfide

-Like many related materials, nickel sulfide adopts the nickel arsenide motif.
+Like many related materials, nickel(II) sulfide, NiS, adopts the nickel arsenide motif.
 In this structure, nickel is octahedral and the sulfide centers are in trigonal prismatic sites.

 NiS has two polymorphs.
 The α-phase has a hexagonal unit cell, while the β-phase has a rhombohedral cell.
 The α-phase is stable at temperatures above 379 C, and converts into the β-phase at lower temperatures.
-That phase transition causes an increase in volume by 2-4%.
+That phase transition causes an increase in volume by 2–4%.

 Synthesis and reactions

 The precipitation of solid black nickel sulfide is a mainstay of traditional qualitative inorganic analysis schemes, which begins with the separation of metals on the basis of the solubility of their sulfides.
 Such reactions are written: